goncalomgaspar/portfolio/README.md

 # 📂 My Portfolio

 Welcome to my academic portfolio!
-Here you can find some of the projects I developed during my Computer Engineering degree.
+Here you can find some of the projects I developed during my Computer Science degree.

 ---